Singapore Convention on Mediation comes into force

 "This benefits businesses by providing greater certainty in resolving cross-border commercial disputes, ultimately facilitating international trade and commerce."

-The treaty also strengthens Singapore's position as an international dispute resolution centre and better serves the needs of international businesses that use Singapore as a base for international commercial transactions, said the convention and the ministry.
+The treaty also strengthens Singapore's position as an international dispute resolution centre and better serves the needs of international businesses that use Singapore as a base for international commercial transactions, said the ministry.